Network Cluster-Robust Inference: Asymptotic Theory

 \begin{assump}[Conductance] $\max_{1\leq \ell \leq L} \phi_{\bm{A}}(\C_\ell) \cdot \delta(\bm{A}) \rightarrow 0$. \end{assump}

-This requires the conductance of all clusters to vanish as the network grows since $\delta(\bm{A})$ is generally bounded away from zero (otherwise, the network would be empty in the limit).
+This requires the conductance of all clusters to vanish as $n$ grows since $\delta(\bm{A})$ is generally bounded away from zero (otherwise, the network would be empty in the limit).
 In dense networks, $\delta(\bm{A})$ diverges, in which case the assumption requires the maximal conductance to shrink to zero faster.
-However, \autoref{apsi} seems to generally require $\delta(\bm{A}) = O(1)$, which corresponds to a sparse network.
+However, with nontrival network dependence, \autoref{apsi} generally requires sparsity in the sense $\delta(\bm{A}) = O(1)$.